Get 80% off your plan for your first 6 months.*

 4. Keep it off your accounts

-Don't record a pro forma invoice in your accounts receivable or sales ledger.
-It's an estimate, not a confirmed sale.
+Keep pro forma invoices out of your accounts receivable and sales ledger.
+They're estimates, not confirmed sales.
 Only book the transaction when you issue the final sales invoice and the sale is complete.

 Can you convert a pro forma invoice to a regular invoice?